Sometimes you run across something online that you just have to talk about.

 What’s inside?

-the fullest and, above all, to be somebody and not somebody's fool!
+Mr. T would encourage kids to express themselves, live life to the fullest and, above all, to be somebody and not somebody's fool! |

 For each emotion/ lesson that is brought up is a solution given in the perfect Mr. T style.
 This is where the video gets the majority of its entertainment value.
 For example: in the “Shyness” segment, a young girl has to give a speech on camera for a commercial about overcoming shyness.
 A cameraman, a director, and Mr. T. stand off stage as the girl mumbles past her lines twice.
 The director becomes exasperated and shouts “Ah, Just forget it!”
 The girl takes a cue from Mr. T. and shouts “NO!
 DON’T FORGET IT!
 I WAS ASKED TO DO THIS COMMERCIAL ABOUT SHYNESS, AND I’M GONNA FINISH IT!”